VIC.GOV.AU | Policy and Advisory Library

 • install drying equipment

-Once Programmed have completed Make-safe works, Programmed will issue an email notification to the school that Make-safe works are complete.
-Programmed will advise the school when the affected areas are safe to reoccupy.
-If an area cannot be made safe during the initial works, Programmed will work with the school to minimise disruption.
+Once the Make-safe Program have completed make-safe works, the Make-safe Program will issue an email notification to the school that make-safe works are complete.
+The Make-safe Program will advise the school when the affected areas are safe to reoccupy.

 Reinstatement works